DavevanderHorst/How-to-become-a-legend/README.md

 Make monster turn after hero moved.
     -- for this we need a list of monsters.
-    -- then for each monster do their action first dummy only, they don't move, but attack for 1.
+    -- then for each monster do their action
-Make a new monster, that one moves. monster will attack when next to hero, or move towards hero.
-Monster needs to know path of movement.
+    -- monsters have settled damage for now and always move towards hero or attack when next to it

 Give hero and monster hit-points.
 Damage removes hit-points.
 Make a monster death animation.
+Make pathfinding so monsters move towards lowest number Monster needs to know path of movement.